RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2024-08-13-newsletter.md

 ### News

 Thank you to everyone who applied for the [2024 RSE collaboration call for proposals](https://rse.shef.ac.uk/collaboration/RSEtime_call2024/).
 This call is now closed.

-We had 26 applications!
-We have reviewed all proposals and sent notifications to all applicants.
+We received 26(!) applications from across the University.
+We have reviewed all proposals and sent notifications to applicants.
+The successful projects that will receive six months 0.5 FTE RSE support are...

+- PolyChron: A tool for archaeologists for the management of absolute and relative dating evidence - Bryony Moody (School of Mathematics)
+- HYBIRD: a Particle-Fluid Engineering Simulation Tool (HYPFEST) - Alessandro Leonardi (Civil Engineering)
+- Tools to analyse splice-aware SLAMseq - Ian Sudbery (School of Biosciences)

 ### Events